-The Catacombs of Rome - The Catacombs of Rome are ancient catacombs, underground burial places, of which there are at least forty, some discovered only in recent decades.
-Though most famous for Christian burials, either in separate catacombs or mixed together, people of all the Roman religions are buried in them, beginning in the 2nd century A.D., mainly as a response to overcrowding and shortage of land.
+The Catacombs of Rome- The Catacombs of Rome are ancient catacombs, underground burial places under Rome, of which there are at least forty, some discovered only in recent decades.
+Though most famous for Christian burials, either in separate catacombs or mixed together, people of all the Roman religions are buried in them, beginning in the 2nd century AD, mainly as a response to overcrowding and shortage of land.
 The Etruscans, like many other European peoples, used to bury their dead in underground chambers.
 The original Roman custom was cremation, after which the burnt remains were kept in a pot, ash-chest or urn, often in a columbarium.
-From about the 2nd century A.D., inhumation (burial of unburnt remains) became more fashionable, in graves or sarcophagi often elaborately carved, for those who could afford them.
-Christians also preferred burial to cremation because of their belief in bodily resurrection at the Second Coming.
+From about the 2nd century AD, inhumation (burial of unburnt remains) became more fashionable, in graves or sarcophagi, often elaborately carved, for those who could afford them.
+Christians also preferred burial to cremation because of their belief in bodily resurrection at the Second

+Coming.

-The Christian catacombs are extremely important for the art history of Early Christian art, as they contain the great majority of examples from before 400 A.D., in fresco and sculpture, as well as gold glass medallions.
+The Christian catacombs are extremely important for the art history of Early Christian art, as they contain the great majority of examples from before about 400 AD, in fresco and sculpture, as well as gold glass medallions (these, like most bodies, have been removed).
 The Jewish catacombs are similarly important for the study of Jewish culture at this period.
 A number of dubious relics of catacomb saints were promoted after the rediscovery of the catacombs.

 In 380, Christianity became a state religion.
 At first, many still desired to be buried in chambers alongside the martyrs.
 However, the practice of catacomb burial declined slowly, and the dead were increasingly buried in church cemeteries.
-In the 6th century catacombs were used only for martyrs' memorial services, though some paintings were added as late as the 7th century, for example a Saint Stephen in the Catacomb of Commodilla.
-Apparently, Ostrogoths, Vandals and Lombards violated the catacombs, presumably looking for valuables.
+In the 6th century catacombs were used only for martyrs' memorial services, though some paintings were added as late as the 7th century, for example a Saint Stephenin the Catacomb of Commodilla.

+Apparently Ostrogoths, Vandals and Lombards that sacked Rome also violated the catacombs, presumably looking for valuables.
 By the 10th century catacombs were practically abandoned, and holy relics were transferred to above-ground basilicas.